facebook/hhvm/hphp/test/README.md

 * .hphp_opts - Options passed to hphp when generating a bytecode repo.
 * .diff - The diff for .expect tests.
 * .hhas - HipHop Assembly.
+* .norepo - don't run the test in repo mode

 You must have one `.php`; one and only one of `.expect`, `.expectf`, and `.expectregex`; and the rest are optional.